cara-tm/pat-reading-time/README.md

 ###Changelog

 > 26th October 2015. v 0.2.1.
 Display nothing if text content is empty.
-Do not display "0 time".
+Do not display "0 minute".
 >
 > 6th August 2014. v 0.2.
 Add "short" attribute in order to show only minutes time.
 >